 Today I avoided anything that may make me anxious and built my day around it

-Again this is something I did that I would not have done in the past.
+Again this is something I did, that I would not have done in the past.
 I realised that anxiety was beginning to control what I did and did not do and I wanted to take charge again.
 So I no longer avoided feeling this way, no more living a life full of safety behaviours.
 Anxiety could not harm me, it was only adrenalin on an overworked nervous system that created was was just an unpleasant feeling.
 I am not saying I woke one day and did everything.
 I just learnt to see the signs of avoidence, where I would be just about to make excuses not to go somewhere and then just get my coat on and do it.
 The well known saying ‘Feel the fear and do it anyway’ was never far from my thoughts.

 I went over and over things trying to find a way out a way to make this horrible thing go away

 Before anxiety came along my thoughts would be about the weekends plans, the new top I had seen, my friends and family and certainly not about the way I felt.
-When we become so engulfed in ourselves and how we are feeling then we become very internal and have little time or space in our mind for anything or anybody else.
-The subject becomes us and the more we think about it, the more distant and detached we feel, so we may then think even more about our situation.
+When we become so engulfed in ourselves and how we are feeling, then we become very internal and have little time or space in our mind for anything or anybody else.
+The subject becomes us and the more we think about it, the more distant and detached we feel, causing us to think even more about our situation.
 This was certainly me and it was a vicious cycle.
 I was convinced if I kept thinking of a way out, then eventually I would hit on the answer and I would be free.
-All I achieved was to become like a walking shell that had no interest in the outside world.
-I just thought about me and found it hard to break free.
+All I achieved was to become like a walking shell, that had little to no interest in the outside world.
+I just thought constantly about me and found it hard to break free.
 It was like I was behind a pane of glass and the world was on the other side and I was not part of it.
 This I would say was the lowest point of my anxiety.
-But once identified I understood why I felt this way and then began to worry less and less about the state I was in.
+But once identified, I understood why I felt this way and then began to worry less and less about the state I was in.
 I then had to learn to live and work with this distant/detached feeling and not be so impressed by it.
-And in time the less I thought and worried about myself, the more engaged I felt with the world around me again.
+And in time the less I thought and worried about myself, the more engaged I felt with the world around me.
 You don’t have to suffer with anxiety to get to this state.
 Have you ever seen that lost and glazed look on someone who has lost a loved one?
 You may ask them something and it barely registered.
 Again this is because they are thinking so deeply about what they have lost, they let nothing else in and they become distant to their surroundings.
 In time the grief eases and they become part of the world again.
 This is exactly what I had to do.

 I met a friend in the street and just rambled on trying to get away as quickly as possible

 We don’t always identify these learnt behaviours whilst we are doing them, as we tend to just do what we think is best at the time.
-It is only when we step back and observe how we are acting or write down the things we do now that we did not do before, that we can become aware of them.
+It is only when we step back and observe how we are acting or write down the things that we do now, that we did not do before, that we can become aware of them.
 We all know our own bad habits and what we can do to improve them.
 Don’t just follow the same down trodden path, the short term, but safe way, the path that has no victory’s and little, if any progress.
 Try and identify what you now do differently and see if like the above you can change the habit or learn a new attitude.

 I hope the above helps